1994 Outstanding Scientific Achievements by a Young Investigator

 Goldberger was a recipient of the Society of Forensic Toxicologists’ Educational Research Award and the American Academy of Forensic Sciences’ Toxicology Section Scholarship.
 In recognition of his achievements in research in forensic toxicology, he was presented with the first annual Sunshine Award from the Toxicology Section of the American Academy of Forensic Sciences in 1988.
 His studies have included the analysis of alcohol in breath and of therapeutic and abused drugs in biological tissues, e.g., heroin and 6-acetylmorphine in hair, and cocaine and its metabolites in human amniotic fluid.
 He has also developed an enzyme immunoassay for comprehensive drug screening in urine.

-Goldberger has been an active member of the AACC for several years.
-He has served on the TDM/Tox LIP Committee since 1991 and has written numerous review articles for the AACC In-Service Training Program.
+Goldberger has been an active member of the the Association for Diagnostics & Laboratory Medicine (formerly AACC) for several years.
+He has served on the TDM/Tox LIP Committee since 1991 and has written numerous review articles for the the Association for Diagnostics & Laboratory Medicine (ADLM) In-Service Training Program.
 Goldberger served as the leader of the workshop, “Drug Analysis of Unusual Biological Tissues,” at the 1993 National Meeting.
 He is also active in the American Academy of Forensic Sciences; National Safety Council, Committee on Alcohol and Other Drugs; National Committee for Clinical Laboratory Standards, Subcommittee on GC/MS Confirmation of Drugs of Abuse; and the Society of Forensic Toxicologists.
 Goldberger is a laboratory inspector for the National Laboratory Certification Program of the Substance Abuse and Mental Health Services Administration and for the College of American Pathologists’ Forensic Urine Drug Testing Laboratory Accreditation Program.